equinor/fmu-ensemble/docs/usage.rst

 Reading data from text files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Text files in this concept is a special case of text files arranged similarly to the already mentioned ``parameters.txt``
+Text files in this context is a special case of text files arranged similarly to the already mentioned ``parameters.txt``

 .. code-block:: text